• Skip to primary navigation

 What toxic shame does to a person

-In my personal experience, toxic shame clouds a person's entire perspective not only about themselves, but about the world around them and how others are perceiving them.
+In my personal experience, toxic shame clouds a person's entire perspective, not only about themselves but about the world around them and how others perceive them.

 I believe most people don't even realize they have toxic shame, so they aren't aware that so many of their beliefs and perspectives are the result of the shame they internalized long ago.